 Key Elements of the GTEC Plan

 Students take Associate Degree programs in Electric Vehicle & Battery Technology or in Urban Horticulture.
 For students envisioning supervisory or management responsibilities in their futures continuation in a Bachelors of Arts in Management degree program is an option.
 Specialised programs are available for disadvantaged minorities.

 Enlivening the GTEC environment, on-site electric vehicle and urban horticulture production units provide students with real time work experience.

 Community and Social Housing

-By 2025 all vehicles in Norway will be zero emission and the federal government of Canada has just appointed an Advisory Group to on the promotion of zero-emission vehicle adoption in Canada.
+By 2025 all vehicles in Norway will be zero-emission and the federal government of Canada has just appointed an Advisory Group on the promotion of zero-emission vehicle adoption in Canada.
 The Age of Electric and Automated Vehicles and Battery Technology has arrived.
 The GTEC program will prepare graduates for the jobs of today and tomorrow.